 The exercise of First Amendment rights includes freedom of assembly, speech, religion and press.
 Examples of such events include public demonstrations, assemblies, or other forms of public expression of opinions and views.
-The exercise of First Amendment rights at Roosevelt-Vanderbilt National Historic Site does require a permit, but no charges, bonding or insurance requirements apply.
+The exercise of First Amendment rights at Roosevelt-Vanderbilt National Historic Sites requires a permit, but no charges, bonding or insurance requirements apply.

-Applications for First Amendment activities must be received at the park at least 48 hours before the event.
-There is no charge for a First Amendment permit.
 All permits must be signed and all permit conditions agreed to by both the applicant and the superintendent before a permit is valid and use of the site is authorized.
-Please call 845-486-1966 for more information.

 Last updated: March 3, 2019